GenericMappingTools/gmt/MAINTENANCE.md

 8. `draft-release.yml` (Drafts the next release notes)

-  This workflow is run to update the next releases notes as pull requests are merged into the *master* branch.
+  This workflow is run to update the next releases notes as Pull Requests are merged into the *master* branch.

 9. `lint-checker.yml` (Run cppchecks)